 - ½ c. breadcrumbs

 - Preheat the oven to 400 degrees.
 Carefully cut a whole butternut squash in half lengthwise.
 Drizzle half the squash with olive oil and place it on a rimmed baking sheet, cut side up.
 Roast it in the oven for 20 to 50 minutes (depending on the size) until fork tender, watching it to make sure the surface doesn’t get burned (it should have some brown areas.)
 Store the other half of the squash in the fridge for another use.
 When the squash is roasted and tender, scrape out the flesh and puree in a blender such as a Vitamix or in a food processor.
-You may have to add some liquid (water or milk) to get the puree nice and smooth.
-Sprinkle it with salt and pepper and set it aside.
+You may have to add some liquid (I used pasta water) to get the puree nice and smooth.
+Note: I used my entire squash to get 4 cups of squash puree.

 - While you’re roasting the squash, add the onions and 2 tablespoons of the butter to a large, ovenproof skillet over low to medium-low heat.
 Stir occasionally, cooking the onions until they’re deep golden brown.
-Remove to a plate and set them aside.
+This should take a while: 20 to 30 minutes.
+Remove to a plate and set aside.

 - To the same skillet you used to cook the onions, melt 4 tablespoons of the butter over medium-low heat.
 Sprinkle over the flour and whisk it to make a thin paste.
-Cook it for 2 minutes, then whisk in the milk.
+Cook it for 2 minutes, then whisk in the cream.
 Cook it, whisking gently, for a couple of minutes.
-Taste and adjust seasonings.

-- Meanwhile cook the macaroni until al dente.
+- Meanwhile cook the macaroni until just before al dente.
 Drain, rinse with cold water to stop the cooking process, and set aside.

-- Turn the heat to low and stir in the butternut squash puree.
-When it is warmed, stir in the cheese.
-If the sauce is overly thick when the cheese is melted, add a splash of milk.
-Keep stirring until the sauce is nice and hot, then stir in the macaroni.
+- Turn the heat to low and stir in the cheese.
+Keep stirring until the sauce is nice and hot, then stir in the butternut squash and macaroni.
 Taste and add more salt if needed.